ilight1542/WideVariant/readme_files/readme_snake_run.md

 ## Alternative Snakemake workflows

-The Snakefile provided here can execute alternative workflows, outlined briefly below.
+The Snakefile.py provided here can execute alternative workflows, outlined briefly below.

 ### Assembly workflow

 The assembly workflow generates annotated assemblies for each sample.

 How to run:
-* Change the `flag` variable in `Snakefile.py` to `"assembly"`
+* Change the `pipeline_specifications` variable in `experiment_info.yaml` to include `"bracken"`
 * Necessary  fields in `samples.csv`: Path,Sample,FileName,Reference (Reference will not actually be used)

 ### Taxonomic abundance workflow